raspimana/hlsdk-xash3d/README.md

 Just typical `ndk-build`.
 TODO: describe what it is.

+### Vita

+WARNING: The Vita port is in its early stages.
+Expect glitches and crashes.

+1. Ensure that you have VitaSDK installed and in your PATH.
+2. `make -f Makefile.vita`
+3. Copy `client.suprx` to `valve/cl_dlls` and `server.suprx` to `valve/dlls`.

 ### Building GoldSource-compatible libraries

 To enable building the goldsource compatible client library add GOLDSOURCE_SUPPORT flag when calling cmake: